Chapter 17: Shenandoah II: Leadership and Survival

-of the war, not for us but for our enemy, during the time my Dogface
+bloodiest operation of the war, not for us but for our enemy, during the

 On that first day of the operation, Jack Toomey's 1/2nd Battalion

-had established an NDP about 4.5 Klicks (kilometers) northwest of Lai
+had established an NDP about 4.5 kilometers northwest of Lai Khe.

-Khe.
-According to a grunt's timeline, it had been ages now since Jack
+According to a grunt's timeline, it had been ages now since Jack had

-had been welcomed to his unit, where he was immediately given
+been welcomed to his unit, where he was immediately given mid-section

-mid-section seating two klicks away from the "Alexander Haig Show".
+seating two klicks away from the "Alexander Haig Show".
+Sergeant Murry

-Sergeant Murry and his boys had hogged all the upfront seating only 500
+and his boys had hogged all the upfront seating, only 500 meters away

-be a very good idea to provide himself with all the firepower he could
+idea to provide himself with all the firepower he could muster.
+So, he

-muster.
-So, he volunteered for the job of platoon machine gunner when
+volunteered for the job of platoon machine gunner when that job became

 On this particular morning, October 4, 1967, Jack's unit began a

-Klicks north of Lai Khe.
-As the 1/2nd Battalion's recon platoon left the
+kilometers north of Lai Khe.
+As the 1/2nd Battalion's recon platoon left

 regiment.
-This was the same unit which gave Haig trouble further north
+The 271st was the same unit that had given Haig trouble

-earlier in the year.
-On this day, Toomey’s battalion had been tasked
+further north earlier in the year.
+On this day, Toomey's Battalion had

-with making a large sweep in a westerly direction from their NDP.
-Recon
+been tasked with making a large sweep in a westerly direction from their

-platoon was running point, while C Company followed behind.
-Jack
+NDP.
+Recon platoon was running point, while C Company followed behind.

-Toomey's A Company and the newly formed D Company were supposed to bring
+Jack Toomey's A Company and the newly formed D Company were supposed to

 perimeter when the shooting started.
 Part of C Company was also